maxburian/SAXS_py3/doc/SAXSProtocol.rst

 The Saxsdog Leash
 ~~~~~~~~~~~~~~~~~

-The Saxsdog Leash is a user-facing controll interface.
+The Saxsdog Leash is a user-facing control interface.
 There, the user should enter new calibrations and specify the data directories connected to it.
 During the processing, it shows a graph of one of the current images.